splunk/public-o11y-docs/gdi/opentelemetry/auto-instrumentation/auto-instrumentation-java-operator.rst

 .. note:: To install the Operator for Auto Instrumentation, see :ref:`Install the Collector with the Kubernetes Operator <auto-instrumentation-operator>`.

-Spring Clinic Microservices, a fictitious company, wants to use the Collector with the Kubernetes Operator to auto-instrument their Java applications.
+Spring Clinic Microservices, a fictitious company, wants to use the Collector and the Kubernetes Operator to auto-instrument their Java applications.
 The final architecture will look as shown in the diagram below:

 .. image:: /_images/collector/auto-instrumentation-op-java-2.png
    :width: 80%